Grand Central Terminal art: A Field of Wild Flowers

 A Field of Wild Flowers, a mural on the walls of the Station Master's Office, was made by Roberto Juarez in 1997.
 The work uses many materials to give texture, strength, and beauty.
 Layers include gesso, under-painting, urethane, and varnish, along with rice paper and a dusting of peat moss.
 It depicts a bountiful garden landscape as viewed though windows of a slow-moving train.
 It repeats some of Grand Central's architectural details, including fruit, acorns, and garlands.

 Other

-One of the retail areas of the Graybar Passage, currently the alcohol vendor Central Cellars, was the Grand Central Theatre or Terminal Newsreel Theatre.
-The movie theater lobby had walls covered with large world maps and an astronomical mural painted by Tony Sarg.
+In the Grand Central Theatre or Terminal Newsreel Theatre, now one of the retail areas of the Graybar Passage and currently the alcohol vendor Central Cellars, the movie theater lobby had walls covered with large world maps and an astronomical mural painted by Tony Sarg.
 The theater opened in 1937 and operated for about 30 years before being gutted for retail space.
 A renovation in the early 2000s removed a false ceiling, revealing the theater's astronomical mural (similar in colors and style to the Main Concourse ceiling) and projection window.